Forty-shilling freeholders: England and Wales

 Because of the above interpretations and as the qualifying figure was not uplifted or based on backdated valuations (to take account of inflation as in Scotland, where to be a shire elector required ownership of land worth forty shillings of old extent) the number of qualified voters gradually expanded.
 Tempering this extension to the franchise were laws proposed by objectors (such as King William IV in 1832) who deemed the non-landowning office holders and smallest landowners/investors as a dangerously large franchise.

 A disputed point, on which the Whig majority in the Commons prevailed, was that freeholders in boroughs who did not occupy their property should vote in the counties in which the borough was situated.
 The Tories objected that urban interests would affect the representation of agricultural areas.
 The Whigs pointed out this had always been the case with urban areas not previously represented as borough constituencies (which had included major centres of wealth and population like Birmingham, Leeds and Manchester as well as the rapidly growing suburbs of London).
 This provision proved to be damaging to the Liberal cause later in the century.

-It was found that about 70% of the county constituency electorate after passage of the Reform Act 1832 still qualified to vote.
+It was found that about 70% of the county constituency electorate after passage of the Reform Act 1832 (2 & 3 Will.
+4 c.
+45) still qualified to vote.

 From 1885 the property-owning franchise became less important than the occupancy one.
 Only about 20% of the county electorate were freeholders in 1886 and the proportion declined to about 16% in 1902.

 In 1918, with the introduction of a full adult male franchise, property qualifications only affected some of the new women voters (who were not occupiers of a dwelling or the wife of an occupier, in the constituency) and plural voting business property owners.
-They needed respectively a £5 and £10 qualification — the forty shilling qualification ended.
+They needed respectively a £5 and £10 qualification – the forty shilling qualification ended.
 Universal adult suffrage was enacted in 1928 and the remaining plural votes were abolished by the Representation of the People Act 1948 so that by and since the 1950 United Kingdom general election no voters have qualified on the basis of the ownership of land.